A brief history of Calverley Old Hall

 William was imprisoned in the Tower of London, where he wrote a pamphlet in verse retracting his disobedience and pledging full allegiance to Henry VIII and his religious reforms.
 William then became a pillar of the establishment.
 He was knighted in 1545 and served as Sheriff of Yorkshire in 1549 during the young Edward VI’s reign.
 He married twice and had seventeen children, so it is very likely he was responsible for adding the parlour block and a further lodging block alongside.

-It is in the upper room of this parlour block that we have recently made the exciting discovery of extensive, and very rare, Tudor wall paintings, hidden behind early 20th-century lath and plaster.
+It is in the upper room of this parlour block that we made the exciting discovery of extensive, and very rare, Tudor wall paintings, hidden behind early 20th-century lath and plaster.
 At a stroke, these paintings raise our perception of Calverley Old Hall from its currently crumbling state to its civilised existence at the height of the English Renaissance.
 It seems likely that it was Sir William who commissioned the wall paintings.

 Calverley Old Hall's rare Tudor wall paintings